-- Discuss: What are the steps for constructing a triangle if you are given the measures of 2 angles and the length of the side between them?
+- 1. Discuss: What are the steps for constructing a triangle if you are given the measures of 2 angles and the length of the side between them?
 (Answer: Draw the side with the given length, and construct the 2 angles on either side of it.
 Connect the constructed lines to give the desired triangle.) - 2.
 For homework, have pupils do the practice activity PHM2-L086 in the Pupil Handbook.

-Lesson Title: Construction of quadrilaterals - Part 1 Theme: Geometry Lesson Number: M2-L087 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to construct squares and rectangles using given sides. the board.
-Bring a pair of c protractor, and a (purchased or h
+Lesson Title: Construction of Theme: Geometry quadrilaterals - Part 1 Lesson Number: M2-L087 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to construct squares and rectangles using given sides.
+Class: SSS 2 Time: 40 minutes Preparation Write the problem in Opening o the board.
+Bring a pair of compasses, a protractor, and a ruler to class (purchased or handmade).
+Ask pupils to bring geometry sets if they already have them.